ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 mclock profiles can be broadly classified into two types,

-- **Built-in**: Users can choose between the following built-in profile types:
+- **Built-in**: A user can choose between the following built-in profiles types,

   - **high_client_ops** (*default*):
-    This profile allocates more reservation and limit to external-client ops as compared to background recoveries and other internal clients within Ceph.
+    This profile allocates more reservation and limit to external clients ops when compared to background recoveries and other internal clients within Ceph.
 This profile is enabled by default.
   - **high_recovery_ops**:
-    This profile allocates more reservation to background recoveries as compared to external clients and other internal clients within Ceph.
-For example, an admin may enable this profile temporarily to speed-up background recoveries during non-peak hours.
+    This profile allocates more reservation to background recoveries when compared to external clients and other internal clients within Ceph.
+For e.g. an admin may enable this profile temporarily to speed-up background recoveries during non-peak hours.
   - **balanced**:
-    This profile allocates equal reservation to client ops and background recovery ops.
+    This profile allocates equal reservations to client ops and background recovery ops.

-- **Custom**: This profile gives users complete control over all mclock and Ceph configuration parameters.
-Using this profile is not recommended without a deep understanding of mclock and related Ceph-configuration options.
+- **Custom**: A user may enable this profile to have complete control over all the mclock and Ceph configuration parameters.
+Using this profile is not recommended unless one has a deep understanding of mclock and the related Ceph configuration options.

-.. note:: Across the built-in profiles, internal clients of mclock (for example
+.. note:: Across the built-in profiles, for internal clients of mclock (for e.g.
-          "scrub", "snap trim", and "pg deletion") are given slightly lower reservations, but higher weight and no limit.
-This ensures that these operations are able to complete quickly if there are no other competing services.
+          scrub, snap trim etc.) are given slightly lower reservations but higher weight and no limit.
+This is to ensure that these operations are able to complete quickly if there are no other competing services.

 .. index:: mclock; built-in profiles